 Despite the fact that it’s considered a medium-sized university (~5,500 undergraduate students), there are no lecture halls and no graduate student teaching assistants at the University of San Diego.
 The average class size is 22 and the student-to-faculty ratio is 15:1.

 Academically, the business program is very large – one in three students is either a business major or minor.
 The psychology program is very strong at the graduate level.
-My tour guide Ed was a communications major with an environmental studies minor and spoke highly of both departments.
+For one of our visits to the University of San Diego, tour guide Ed was a communications major with an environmental studies minor and spoke highly of both departments.
 He noted that the “Be Blue, Go Green” sustainability initiative will bring water usage on the campus down to 1991 levels within a few years – and the campus is now twice the size as it was in 1991.
 USD ranks number 1 in study abroad participation, with over 80% of students studying abroad at some point.
 The honors program is by invitation only, and includes many interdisciplinary opportunities.

 Housing is beautiful at USD and most students live on campus.
 There are fraternities and sororities but no Greek housing.
 First year and second year students have their own respective separate housing areas, and juniors and seniors live in a separate area as well.
 The view from the second-year housing – aptly named “The Vistas” – is beautiful.